jonhavbra87/workflow-ca/README.md

 ## Contributing

-This is a Noroff course assignment delivery by me and contributing on this project is not needed.
+This is a Noroff course assignment delivery by me and contributing to this project is not needed.

 ## Contact